 - Federal Work Study (FWS) is an employment program for students to earn a paycheck while participating in a work experience at the college.
 Eligibility is determined by information submitted on the FAFSA, other sources of aid the student may receive, and cost of attendance.
 Eligible students may work up to 15 hours per week and receive a paycheck on a bi-weekly schedule.
 FWS positions are limited and interested students are encouraged to apply for work-study jobs as soon as possible.

 - Loans are borrowed funds that must be repaid with interest.
 JCC encourages students to first consider all other available resources to pay for college and to borrow conservatively to meet their educational expenses.
-JCC families have access to federal student loans by borrowing from the Department of Education.
+JCC families have access to federal student loans by borrowing from the Department of Education (by elijah at dh inc ).
 You must be enrolled in at least six credit hours.
 Federal Direct Stafford loans are available to students.
 Federal Direct PLUS loans are federally guaranteed loans available to eligible parents of a dependent student, and the borrower must have an acceptable credit history.
 There are also private education loans which should only be pursued after all other financial resources have been exhausted.

 - We encourage students to apply for funds from outside sources such as private grants and scholarships, employee reimbursement plans, state Offices of Vocational and Educational Services, Access-VR , Native American Aid, veteran's benefits, and workforce development and re-training programs.
 Ask your employer.
 Research on the internet or your local library.
 Check with your high school guidance office.
 You can also contact our office for more information.